bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2015-02-24-streamlining-react-elements.md

 ## Rationale {#rationale}

-I thought that these changes were particularly important because the mere existence of these patterns means that even components that DON’T use these patterns have to pay the price.
-There are other problematic patterns such as mutating state, but they’re at least localized to a component subtree so they don’t harm the ecosystem.
+I thought that these changes were particularly important because the mere existence of these patterns means that even components that DON'T use these patterns have to pay the price.
+There are other problematic patterns such as mutating state, but they're at least localized to a component subtree so they don't harm the ecosystem.

-As always, we’d love to hear your feedback and if you have any trouble upgrading, please let us know.
+As always, we'd love to hear your feedback and if you have any trouble upgrading, please let us know.